 However.
 Studies have shown that Phenoxyethanol can be an extreme irritant to the eyes and skin, and can even cause blistering; it is hazardous in the case of ingestion and inhalation as well.
 The Cosmetic Database rates it as a moderate hazard and notes cancer, allergic reactions, skin, eye and lung irritation, organ and neurotoxicity as possible effects of using products containing Phenoxyethanol.
 It has shown effects on sensory organs even at low doses, and brain and nervous systems at moderate doses in animals, and causes cell mutation.

 According to research, the EPA (Environmental Protection Agency) data sheets show “chromosomal changes and genetic mutation effects in testing as well as testicular atrophy and reproductive damage in mice.”

 Recommended Products w/ Phenoxyethanol:

-LATHER Eucalyptus Foaming Foot Scrub with Pumice ($18), Michael Todd True Organics Blue Green Algae Toner ($18/7.8oz in the shop), Stemulation Facial Serum (0.5oz/$135 in the shop) Medik8 Growth Factor Youth Activating Serum (1oz/$185 in the shop).
+LATHER Eucalyptus Foaming Foot Scrub with Pumice ($18), Michael Todd True Organics Blue Green Algae Toner ($18/7.8oz in the shop), Stemulation Facial Serum (0.5oz/$135) Medik8 Growth Factor Youth Activating Serum (1oz/$185 in the shop).
 Biore Pore Unclogging Scrub, Murad Firm and Tone Serum for Cellulite, Hi ORAC-8 Sunscreen, , Dermalogica Soothing Shaving Cream with Daily Defense Block, 3Lab Perfect Glow Complex, Pevonia De-Aging Body Lotion.

 As much as possible, products in the Truth In Aging shop are chosen for their safety profile as well as effectiveness.